 This article is all about letting you know how you can actually improve your IELTS writing test score.
 Before we move ahead, let us understand the marking criteria of the writing section in IELTS.
 So, let’s begin the success journey to the IELTS paper.

 How does IELTS Mark Your Writing?

 The marking criteria are the most important aspect to know because you can answer adequately if you are completely aware of this sphere.
 If you know the criteria on which you are marked, then 25% of your job is done.
 All then left are you focussing on those areas to get better.

 Note that your IELTS Writing section consists of two tasks.
 Task one needs to be written in 150 words whereas task 2 asks for at least 250 words.
 Check pdf 1 and pdf 2 for an idea of how your writing exam question paper would look like.

 Overall, tips provide the candidates with a framework for their preparation journey.
 It enables them to know what to do and how to do it.
 Now let us move onto the tried and tested methods of improving your IELTS writing score.

 This is an utmost important thing because if you don’t read perfectly, you can’t answer the questions with precision.
 All the candidates should ensure a quintessential reading of the passage.
 There is absolutely no alternative to careful reading of a passage.
 Note the tone of the passage and keep a tab of the keywords.
 This will help you process the meaning of the text.
 You will understand every detail and become proficient in giving the answer.

 Understanding is very significant.
 If you don’t understand the given passage or topic, you will tend towards making a mistake.
 The more carefully you read the passage, the easier it will be to understand it.
-It is important to understand the point-of-view, tone, and bias, if any, of a text because these are the things you need to focus on, in your writing.
+It is important to understand the point-of-view, tone, and bias, if any, of a text because these are the things you need to focus on, in your writing task 1/ 2.

 Make a Rough Format of the Essay